 - Credentials are exchanged and setup is done both on the customer and Falcon.io sides with the help of each company's IT/R&D departments.

 - Once the set up is complete, Falcon.io will generate a customer-specific URL.

 - The users must log in using the generated URL.

 - The login flow now uses the customer's own IdP to authenticate their users.

-Contact your Falcon Customer Success Manager (CSM) requesting access and providing the following information:
+Contact the Falcon Support team to request access and provide the following information: